hsccorp/sensorcollect/README.md

-simple app to collect trip data.
-Accelerometer seems much more useful than gyroscope in general.
-Gyr is better at detecting turns but as far as driver distraction goes, acc does a good job.
+an app to collect sensor data in a mobile app.
+Meant to be used while in a car.
+I am currently logging accelerometer, gyroscope and GPS data.

-In addition to collecting data, I'm also logging a simple heuristic of tracking acc's Z-axis.
+In addition to collecting data, I'm also logging a simple heuristic of tracking the accelerometer's Z-axis.
 Assuming you move the phone forward when peeking, z-axis seems to be the best indication so far.

 Download